 dazzling heights of tongue-in-cheek legalspeak:

-emptor to a contract involving a house possessed by poltergeists
+contract involving a house possessed by poltergeists conjures up visions

-conjures up visions of a psychic or medium routinely accompanying the
+of a psychic or medium routinely accompanying the structural engineers

-is a hobgoblin which should be exorcised from the body of legal
+which should be exorcised from the body of legal precedent and laid

 The court's decision also took into account the very tangible impact of

-Ackley's avid publicizing, ghost hunters from across the country would
+avid publicizing, ghost hunters from across the country would be seeking

-be seeking it out for years to come, and even creeping around in the
+it out for years to come, and even creeping around in the yard on

-yard on package tours.
-Not exactly conditions for maximum resale
+package tours.
+Not exactly conditions for maximum resale appreciation.

-seller are parapsychic or psychogenic," Justice Rubin wrote,
+are parapsychic or psychogenic," Justice Rubin wrote, "having reported

-"having reported their presence in both a national publication and
+their presence in both a national publication and the local press,